-Any buildings containing residential units that may be removed and any displacement of residents of inhabited units projected herein are expressly intended to be within the contemplation of the comprehensive program intended or sought to be implemented pursuant to this Plan.
-To the extent that any such removal or displacement will affect households of low-income and very low-income persons, there shall be provided affordable housing and relocation assistance not less than that which would be provided under the Federal Uniform Relocation Assistance and Real Property Acquisition Policies Act of 1970 and the regulations thereunder, including the eligibility criteria.
+Any buildings containing residential units that may be removed and any displacement of residents of inhabited units projected herein are expressly intended to be within the contemplation of the comprehensive program mtended or sought to be implemented pursuant to this Plan.
+To the extent that any such removal or displacement will affect, households of low-income and very low-income persons, there shall be provided affordable housing and relocation assistance not less than that which would be provided under the Federal Uniform Relocation Assistance and Real Property Acquisition Policies Act of 1970 and the regulations thereunder, including the eligibility criteria.
 Affordable housing may either be existing or newly constructed housing and the City shall make a good faith effort to ensure that the affordable housing is located in or near the Area.
-For the purposes hereof. "low-income households". "very low-income households", and "affordable households" shall have the meanings set forth in the Illinois Affordable Housing Act.
+For the purposes hereof, "low-income households", "very low-income households", and "affordable households" shall have the meanings set forth in the Illinois Affordable Housing Act.,

-Based on the acquisition map designated in the Plan as Exhibit G-1, Land Acquisition Map located in Attachment Two of the Appendix, there are 3 mixed-use structures (containing a total of 5 residential units) that, if the Plan is implemented in that regard, would result in such buildings being removed.
-According to data taken from the 1990 U.S. Census, 3 of the 5 inhabited mixed-use households that would be removed are estimated to be occupied by families classified as low-income and 2 of the 5 inhabited mixed-use households that would be removed are estimated to be occupied by families classified as very low-income.
-No multi-family or single-family residential units are identified for acquisition.
-Therefore, 5 of the 5 inhabited mixed-use households that would be removed are estimated to be occupied by families classified as very low-income.
-No multi-family or single-family residential units are identified for acquisition.
+Based on the acquisition map designated in the Plan as Exhibit G-l, Land Acquisition Map located in Attachment Two ofthe Appendix, there are 3 mixed-use structures (containing a total of 5 residential units) that, if the Plan is implemented in that regard, would result in such buildings being removed.
+According to data taken from the 1990 U.S. Census, 3 of the 5 inhabited mixed-use households that would be removed are estimated to be occupied by families classified as low-income and 2 of the 5 inhabited mixed-use households that would be removed are estimated to be occupied by families classified as very low-income: No multi-family or single-family residential units are identified for acquisition.
 Therefore, 5 of the 5 inhabited mixed-use households that would be removed are estimated to be occupied by families classified as low- and very low-income.

-Based on the land use map included herein as Exhibit C. Generalized Land Use Plan included as Attachment Two of the Appendix, when compared to Exhibit B, Existing Land Use Assessment Map, also included in Attachment Two of the Appendix, there are certain parcels of property currently containing residential uses and units that, if the Plan is implemented in that regard, would result in such buildings being removed.
-The property associated with the 23 multi-family buildings (a total of 178 occupied units) and the property associated with the 7 mixed-use buildings (a total of 10 occupied units) located in the area are identified as a land use other than residential on Exhibit C, Generalized Land Use Plan included as Attachment Two of the Appendix and therefore would be removed.
+Based on the land use map included herein as Exhibit C, Generalized Land Use Plan included as Attachment Two of the Appendix, when compared to Exhibit B, Existing Land Use Assessment Map, also included in Attachment Two of the Appendix, there are certain parcels of property currently containing residential uses and units that, if the Plan is implemented in that regard, would result in such buddings being removed.
+The property associated with the 23 mujti-family buddings (a total of 178 occupied units) and the property associated with the 7 mixed-use buildings (a total of 10 occupied units) located in the area are identified as a land use other than residential on Exhibit C, Generalized Land Use Plan included as Attachment Two of the Appendix and therefore would be removed.
 Fifty of the 178 inhabited multi-family households and 3 of the 10 inhabited mixed-use households that would be removed are estimated to be occupied by families classified as low-income.
 Thirty-four of the 178 inhabited multi-family households and 2 of the 10 inhabited mixed-use households that would be removed are estimated to be occupied by families classified as very low-income.
-Therefore, 89 of the 188 inhabited multi-family and mixed-use households that would be removed are estimated to be occupied by families classified as low- and very low-income.
+Therefore, 89 ofthe 188 inhabited multi-family and mixed-use households that would be removed are estimated to be occupied by families classified as low- and very low-income.

-Exhibit G-2, Parcels To Be Acquired By City included in Attachment Two of the Appendix and Attachment Four of the Appendix, 1998 Estimated E.A.V. by Tax Parcel. contain references to reflect the parcels containing buildings and units of residential housing that are impacted by the discussion presented in the previous paragraphs.
+Exhibit G-2, Parcels To Be Acquired By City included in Attachment Two of the Appendix and Attachment Four of the Appendix.
+1998 Estimated E.A.V. by Tax Parcel, contain references to reflect the parcels containing buildings and units of residential housing that are impacted by the discussion presented in the previous paragraphs.